 Your respondents should know in advance what they're getting themselves into.
 Inform them about what will be required of them and how much of their time it's going to take.
 Don't forget to pepper the study instructions and your invitation with phrases about how important this test is for you and how it will help you to make your website better.
 Doing this will help you engage the respondents so they can feel comfortable doing the card sort and so they don't abandon it prematurely, before sorting all cards.

 Good respondents can be a difficult to find and incentives can dig deep into your pocket.
-With the UXtweak Recruiter Widget, recruiting becomes cheap and simple.
-Recruiter Widget turns visitors into respondents.
+With the UXtweak Recruiting Widget, recruiting becomes cheap and simple.
+Recruiting Widget turns visitors into respondents.
 Does your website already have existing users?
 Would you like to do card sorting for your e-commerce website with real customers?
-Then add the Recruiter Widget script to your website and let Recruiter handle the recruiting for you.
+Then add the Recruiting Widget script to your website and let Recruiter handle the recruiting for you.

 "Would you like to help us improve our website and get a nice reward for just a few minutes of your time?"

 This question (or something else like it) is what visitors are asked when they come to your website and see the Recruiting Widget.
 Rewards in the form of coupons can be imported into UXtweak and automatically given out to respondents after they complete the study.
 This direct recruitment between you and your testers cuts out any middlemen, making the process strightforward and beneficial to both sides.
 Of course, you can also forgo a reward.
 The Recruiting Widget is fully customizable, including its looks, messages and when and where on the website it appears.
 You can have the recruiter appear only on certain pages, have it appear immediately or with some delay (after time passes, after scrolling down, etc.).